caseywschmid/cws-helpers/src/cws_helpers/openai_helper/README.md

 This helper is designed to work with OpenAI API version 1.65.5.
 If you're using a different version, you may see a warning message.
 You can mute this warning by setting the `MUTE_OPENAI_HELPER_WARNING` environment variable to "True".

+The beta parse endpoint requires a newer version of the OpenAI SDK.
+If your version doesn't support it, the helper will automatically fall back to the legacy approach.

 ## Error Handling

 The helper includes error handling for common issues:
 - Missing image files
 - JSON parsing errors
 - API authentication errors
+- Beta parse endpoint availability

 ## Examples